texasdrean/logsec/pages/Phoenix.md

 			- `config/runtime.exs` - is executed and it is the best place to read secrets and other dynamic configuration
 		- `deps` - contains all `Mix` dependencies
 		- `lib` - holds the application source code.
 Is broken into two subdirectories
 			- `lib/hello` - host all business logic and business domain.
 It typically interacts with the database.
-It is the Model on the [[MVC]] architecture
+It is the ((64d2302b-7a31-499f-8834-5cf5ccf0792c)) on the [[MVC]] architecture
 			- `lib/hello_web` - responsible for exposing the business domain to the world, through a web application.
 It hols the View and the Controller from [[MVC]]
 		- `priv` - keeps all the ressources that are necessary in production but are not directly part of the source code like `databases scripts`, `translation files`, `images`, and more.
 Generated assets, created from files in the `assets` directory, are placed in `priv/static/assets` by default
 		- `test` - directory with all of application tests.
 It often mirrors the same structure found in `lib`